HaraldJoerg/cperl-mode/README.md

 ## The Future

-Once this fork is considered sufficiently stable, it is intended to distribute it using the usual Emacs channels: One option is to make it the official version which ships with Emacs.
+Once the features in the master branch are considered sufficiently stable, it is intended to distribute it using the usual Emacs
+channels: One option is to make it the official version which ships with Emacs.
 In that case, publishing it via [ELPA](https://elpa.gnu.org/) makes sense, to allow adjustments to new versions of Perl or new features on our own schedule.
-Alternatively, it could be published on [MELPA](https://melpa.org/), but in that case it should be renamed (the package, and _all_ the symbols within) to avoid confusion with the official package.
+Most likely a dual life of CPerl mode as a core part of Emacs _and_ an ELPA package will be the way to go.

-This repository might continue to exist for experimental stuff or for collecting feeedback from the Perl community: The Emacs mailing lists might have too much "noise" which isn't relevant for Perl programmers at all.
+This repository might continue to exist for experimental stuff or for collecting feedback from the Perl community: The Emacs mailing lists might have much "noise" which isn't relevant for Perl programmers at all.